Children’s Books Mentor Texts to Teach Character Arc

 Ruby doesn’t want her new and only friend to learn that her mom is in jail.
 To make matters worse, Ruby thinks that her friend’s family is the reason her mom IS in jail.
 I found this to be a thoughtful coming-of-age story about a girl who feels like she has two lives — one on the inside and one on the outside, and how she integrates the two.
-Kids will be able to put themselves into Ruby’s shoes and experience what it’s like to be her.
+Kids will be able to put themselves into Ruby’s shoes.

 The War That Saved My Life by Kimberly Brubaker Bradley (ages 9 – 12)